fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 Because both React and [Flux](https://facebook.github.io/flux/docs/in-depth-overview.html#content) were created at Facebook one could say that using React only as a UI library is the intended use case.
 Following the Flux-architecture adds some overhead to the application, and if were talking about a small application or prototype it might be a good idea to use React "wrong", since [over-engineering](https://en.wikipedia.org/wiki/Overengineering) rarely yields an optimal result.

-As I mentioned at the end of [part 6](/en/part6/connect#redux-and-the-component-state), the React [Context-api](https://reactjs.org/docs/context.html) offers one alternative solution for centralized state menagement without the need for third party libraries such as redux.
+As I mentioned at the end of [part 6](/en/part6/connect#redux-and-the-component-state), the React [Context-api](https://reactjs.org/docs/context.html) offers one alternative solution for centralized state management without the need for third party libraries such as redux.
 You can read more about this i.e [here](https://www.simplethread.com/cant-replace-redux-with-hooks/) and [here](https://hswolff.com/blog/how-to-usecontext-with-usereducer/).

 ### React/node-application security